 Illinois Digital Archives, maintained by the Illinois Secretary of State’s Office.
 The Digital Archives, while not the easiest site to search, contain an enormous amount of information.
 A search engine (i.e., Google) is often the best way to locate Digital Archives material.

-Oral history interviews, available online both through the Illinois Digital Archives and via the University of Illinois Springfield.
-The interviews — hundreds of them, most (though not all) directly related to central Illinois — were originally done under the aegis of UIS’s predecessor, Sangamon State University.
+Oral history interviews, available online through the Abraham Lincoln Presidential Library.
+Many of those relevant to central Illinois were originally done under the aegis of Sangamon State University, the former name of the University of Illinois Springfield.
 Interviews are indexed both by interviewee and by subject.

-History of the Great Lakes States: Online historical library covering the old Northwest Territory (Illinois, Ohio, Indiana, Illinois, Michigan and Wisconsin).
+Century Past: The Great Lakes States Past and Present: Online historical library covering the old Northwest Territory (Illinois, Ohio, Indiana, Illinois, Michigan and Wisconsin).
 Antique web design, but site offers more than 100 pages with links to 1,300 online books and other resources.
 Free, no registration required.

 Directory of Sangamon County’s Colored Citizens, Springfield Directory Co., 1926-29.
 Apparently lists all black residents of Springfield in the mid- to late 1920s.
 The directory’s advertisements also help illuminate black life in the city during the period and suggest that the buying power of the local African American community was significant.